mercadopago/devsite-docs/guides/instore-api/create-and-manage-intent-qr.en.md

 >
 > Important
 >
-> To set up notifications for Instore API, you must use the **Instore Integration** event, which will contain the `type` field with the value `topic_instore_integration_wh`.
+> To set up notifications for InStore API, you must use the **Instore Integration** event, which will contain the `type` field with the value `topic_instore_integration_wh`.
 Through this event, you will receive notifications of the final states of intents, whether processed by Point or QR in integrated mode.

 Below is an example of a notification you can receive for QR when an intent reaches a final (`status`) state.